rocketsquawk/jenkins-docker/README.md

 ```
 $ sh ./build_and start_jenkins.sh
 ```
-4. Access the Jenkins UI at http://locahost:8080 (unless you changed the vars in `env_vars.sh`)
+4. Access the Jenkins UI at http://locahost:8080 (unless you changed the vars in `env_vars.sh` ... read on ...)

 ## How do I tweak stuff?
 After the first run of `build_and start_jenkins.sh`, a persistent volume is created for the Jenkins home dir (where all build and job config data is stored).
 So, to add or delete plugins or change any other config, you can use the Jenkins UI as normal.
 Any changes you make will be persisted across restarts of the container.
 However, if you ever delete the volume, all your changes will be lost (along with any jobs and builds).